On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Theory in the Linear-Gaussian Setting

-We come now to the contractive properties of $\widehat{\mathcal{E}}_{s,t}(Q)$ defined in (\ref{KB-semigroup-def-main-stoch}).
 Firstly, we remark that if $S\in\bbS_d^+$, then up to a change of basis we can always assume that $S=I$.
-Moreover, for any $s,t\in[0,\infty[$ we immediately have the rather crude almost sure estimate
+Then, for any $s,t\in[0,\infty[$ we immediately have the rather crude almost sure estimate

-In general, asking for $A$ to be stable in this form is a very strong and restrictive condition.
+for any logarithmic norm.
+Note again that if $\mathrm{Absc}(A)<0$, then $\mu\left(A\right)<0$ for some log-norm.
+In any case, in general, asking for $A$ to be stable is a very strong and restrictive condition.
 We typically seek contraction results on $\widehat{\mathcal{E}}_{s,t}(Q)$ that accomodate arbitrary $A\in\bbM_d$ matrices; in particular, we seek to accommodate unstable signal matrices $A$, i.e. matrices with (some) non-negative eigenvalues.
 To this end, fix $Q\in \bbS^0_d$ and consider the process $\widehat{\calA}$ defined by